mehulagg/gitlab/doc/install/README.md

 ## Requirements

-Before installing GitLab, it is of critical importance to review the [system requirements](requirements.md).
+Before you install GitLab, be sure to review the [system requirements](requirements.md).
 The system requirements include details about the minimum hardware, software, database, and additional requirements to support GitLab.